eddmann/eddmann.github.io/content/posts/2025/2025-07-22-my-first-pcb-design-prototyping-an-electronic-chessboard/index.md

 An electronic chessboard ticked all the boxes:

 - **Local and remote play**: The idea is to play against local and remote (using the [Chessmate](https://chessmate.cloud/) API) bots, with the future goal of supporting remote human play.
-- **User feedback**: I opted for per-square feedback using Neopixel RGB LEDs, providing clear visual cues for moves and game states.
+- **User feedback**: I opted for per-square feedback using WS2812 (aka NeoPixel) RGB LEDs, providing clear visual cues for moves and game states.
 - **Piece presence detection**: Instead of identifying individual pieces (which would have required costly RFID hardware), I decided to use hall sensors to simply detect whether a piece is present on a square.
   The MCU (ESP32-S3) would maintain the board state and inform the user of its internal model, so physical and digital states can stay synchronised.